evintunador/nanogpt-lab/README.md

 We believe our biggest contributors will be universities & other open source institutes, hence we will do our best to work with them, and anybody else who wants to contribute, including individuals, beginners and for profit companies.

-### How to contibute
-Make sure you understand the research, code and mechanism behind what you are contributing.

-Just generating code with AI without understanding what and why could cause more harm then good.

 ## Notes by Evin (Tunadorable)

 This repo is a massive overhaul of [Modded-NanoGPT](https://github.com/KellerJordan/modded-nanogpt) with the goal of being a base for amateurs to do cheap & easy LLM experiments at a large enough scale to be worthy of an arxiv preprint. the idea is that repos like Modded-NanoGPT, [NanoGPT](https://github.com/karpathy/nanoGPT), [TinyLlama](https://github.com/jzhang38/TinyLlama), and [Meta's Lingua](https://github.com/facebookresearch/lingua), are either too old of an architecture, too purpose-specific, not from-scratch enough, too expensive to run, too overly-complicated, not well setup for quickly iterating research ideas, etc and we plan to occupy a unique balance of those trade-offs